pjstadig/reducible-stream/README.md

 even a stream.

 ## Big Idea

 The big idea here is to take a stream, fuse it with a decoder and resource management, and package it up as a reducible object.
 This object can have a transducer applied to it, and whether that transducer fully consumes the stream or not, the stream will get cleaned up.

 ## Consequences

 The reduction process is eager, so you obviously need to consider that.
-In addition, the reducible stream object is I/O, and can only be used once.
+In addition, the reducible stream object performs I/O, and can only be used once.
 If you try to reduce it again you'll get an exception about the stream being closed.

 The reducible stream also exposes a seq interface, so you can use it with sequence operations, however, the entire sequence will be preloaded into memory.